Abdelrhman-Sayed70/Operating_Systems/Lab 5/README.md

 ptr_frame_info = to_frame_info(physical_address);
  ```

-# Alloc page
+# Alloc page for virtual address

-- Alloc page \<virtual address\>
+- Check whether the page is mapped or not
-- store page
+- if not, then, allocate a single frame from the free frame list
-- steps
+- Map this frame to the given user virtual address

-      - allocate free frame
+# Free Page for virtual address

-      - map virtual to frame
+# NOTES

-Note : Directory table & page table of size = (2 power 10) * 4B = 4KB (frame size) this means that each of dir and page table stored in 1 frames in RAM. each of  them need frame from Free_Frame_list
+- Note : Directory table & page table of size = (2 power 10) * 4B = 4KB (frame size) this means that each of dir and page table stored in 1 frames in RAM. each of  them need frame from Free_Frame_list